xTheCapitalDx/RunAsTI-v2/README.txt

 How to Use:
 1) Right-click on a supported file/folder type.
 2) Select "Run as trustedinstaller" and proceed through the pop-up windows - select "Yes" and/or "OK" to all.
 3) Enjoy TI privileges!
-NOTE: If you close out, you will need to re-"Run as trustedinstaller" to gain those privileges again - RunAsTI v3 works for the current session only.
+NOTE: If you close out, you will need to re-"Run as trustedinstaller" to gain those privileges again - RunAsTI v3 works for the current session only and does not persist.